What is a colposcopy?

 When will I get the results of my colposcopy?

-It usually takes 1 to 2 weeks for your doctor to get a report from the pathologist who looks at your biopsy samples.
-Your doctor's office will contact you when these results are available.
-You will need to make a follow-up appointment with your doctor to talk about the results and any additional treatment you may need.
-Try to schedule an appointment no later than 1 month after your colposcopy.
+It usually takes one to two weeks for your doctor to get a report from the pathologist who looks at your biopsy samples.
+Your doctor’s office will contact you when these results are available and let you know if any treatment is needed.